ukff/kyma-environment-broker/docs/03-08-kyma-versions.md

 # Configure Kyma version

+> **NOTE:** Once all Kyma components become independent modules, Kyma Environment Broker will no longer be required to send components to Reconciler and this document will be deprecated as irrelevant.

-Kyma Environment Broker is configured with a default Kyma version specified in the **APP_KYMA_VERSION** environment variable.
-This means that each Kyma Runtime provisioned by Kyma Environment Broker in a given global account is installed in the default Kyma version.
+Kyma Environment Broker (KEB) is configured with a default Kyma version specified in the **APP_KYMA_VERSION** environment variable.
+This means that each SAP BTP, Kyma runtime provisioned by KEB in a given global account is installed in the default Kyma version.
 You can also specify a different Kyma version for a global account or subaccount using a ConfigMap.
 To specify a version for a given account, use the following prefixes in ConfigMap keys:
 - `GA_` for a global account
 - `SA_` for a subaccount